 1. Introduction

 Web Authentication is a new, secure web application authentication specification standardized under W3C.
 By combining local authentication, public-key authentication, per-origin key management, it provides strong authentication to web sites against authentication process attacks like phishing.
-Implementation is in progress in major browsers, and the specification offers excellent choices for users who place importance on security and convenience.
-Initially, the specification was developed as FIDO 2.0 by the FIDO Alliance, but it has been transferred to W3C.
+It is implemented in major browsers, offering an excellent choice for users who prioritize security and convenience.

 As a related project of WebAuthn4J, we are developing a wrapper library named WebAuthn4J Spring Security to support WebAuthn with Spring Security.
 To introduce WebAuthn in an application built with Spring Security, it is better to use WebAuthn4J Spring Security rather than directly using WebAuthn4J.